 If you’re going to live in a post-apocalyptic world, you need a knife that is combat-ready, but also versatile… After all, you’re going to have a lot of gear to carry.
-While we don’t begrudge the use of a full-size holstered tactical knife (perhaps a 7″ Chris Reeve Green Beret S30V?), the CRKT Kit Carson Combo Edge offers a lot of versatility that we think will be important as you’re splitting duty between survival and… well, that’s pretty much it, isn’t it?
+While we don’t begrudge the use of a full-size holstered tactical knife (perhaps a 7″ Chris Reeve Green Beret S30V?), the Kit Carsen-designed CRKT M16-14SF Special Forces Tanto offers a lot of versatility that we think will be important as you’re splitting duty between survival and… well, that’s pretty much it, isn’t it?

-From the seatbelt cutter (which is to say, a strap-cutter – who uses seat belts in the apocalypse?) to the glass breaker on the butt of the handle, the M16-14ZER Is a great folding knife.
-It’s even available in a tanto style.
+From the aluminum handle to the serrated blade, the M16-14SF Is a great folding knife.
+It’s even available in a spear point.
 In the zombie-infested world of survival-of-the-fittest, the EDC knife gets redefined to a slightly larger and more versatile category.

-Listen, I’m not saying you have to carry around all this stuff at once, but you may want to consider the Fiskars 30″ Pro Isocore Demolition Wrecking Bar for your arsenal.
-There’s bound to be a lot of demo required if you’re going to commit to living in a post-apocalyptic world of decaying structures and rampant disregard for sanitary engineering.
+Listen, I’m not saying you have to carry around all this stuff at once, but you may want to consider the Vaughan 15-inch multi-function demolition tool for your arsenal.
+There’s bound to be a lot of demolition required if you’re going to commit to living in a post-apocalyptic world of decaying structures and rampant disregard for sanitary engineering.
 Need to rip apart a wall or rebuild a safe house?

-The Fiskars Demolition Wrecking Bar is a forged steel instrument that is going to be your go-to tool.
-It’s certainly no precision device, but it will tear apart wood and steel studs like nothing else—and the sledgehammer face is certain to come in handy should something unsavory lurch up behind you while you’re contemplating your next move.
-If you can’t stand the extra weight, or you want one for your girlfriend or wife, Fiskars even has an 18″ model that will give you less reach, but more maneuverability.
+The Vaughan 15-inch multi-function demolition tool is made with carbon steel.
+It’s sure to be your go-to tool.
+Certainly not a precision device, the Vaughan demo bar tears apart wood and steel studs like nothing else—and the tapered hammer face is certain to come in handy should something unsavory lurch up behind you while you’re contemplating your next move.
+If you can’t stand the extra weight, Vaughan also makes traditional crowbars—but what’s the fun in that?